-The third, and final, progress report for the Action Plan for Better Regulation that covered the period from 2015 to 2018 was submitted to the Ministerial Council in late 2019.
-This was followed by the formulation of the New Action Plan for Better Regulation, which covers the period 2019-2022.
+The third and final progress report for the Action Plan on Better Regulation that covered the period from 2015 to 2018 was submitted to the Ministerial Council in late 2019.
+This was followed by the formulation of the new Action Plan on Better Regulation, which covers the period 2019-2022.

-The New Action Plan was approved by the Council of Ministers on 6 November 2019.
+The new action plan was approved by the Council of Ministers on 6 November 2019.
 The plan consists of three priority axes:

-- simplification of procedures and legislation and reduction of the administrative burden; - better law-making and impact assessment of new legislation; - embedding the culture and enhancing relevant skills in relation to the Action Plan on Better Regulation.
+- Simplification of procedures and legislation and reduction of the administrative burden; - Better law-making and impact assessment (IA) of new legislation; and - Embedding the culture and enhancing relevant skills in relation to the Action Plan on Better Regulation.

-The Impact Assessment (IA) mechanism, put in place in 2017 to undertake more focused and thorough impact assessments for new legislation, was embedded and is now a mandatory part of the legal drafting procedure.
+The IA mechanism, put in place in 2017 to undertake more focused and thorough IAs for new legislation, was embedded and is now a mandatory part of the legal drafting procedure.
 An IA report summarising the main findings and suggestions for the way forward was published in 2018.
-Its intention was to continue the training programme of government officials and further enhance the implementation of the new impact assessment framework.

-Further to the above three axes, the Action Plan also included actions that are being promoted under the pillar of eGovernment, which go hand in hand with the other Better Regulation initiatives.
+Its intention was to continue the training programme of government officials and further enhance the implementation of the new IA framework.
+Further to the above three axes, the action plan also included actions that are being promoted under the pillar of eGovernment, which go hand in hand with the other Better Regulation initiatives.